magicisinthehole/WMALMAC/README.md

 ## Usage

 1. **Add Files**
-   - Drag audio files into the drop zone or click to browse
+   - Drag audio files or folders into the drop zone or click to browse
+   - When selecting folders, all audio files in subdirectories are automatically added
+   - Use the file type filter to view specific formats

-2. **Set Options** (optional)
+2. **Set Encoding Options** (optional)
+   - Expand "Encoding Options" to select encoding mode:
+     - Auto: matches each file's original properties (default: 16-bit, 48 kHz)
-   - Expand "Encoding Options" to change bit depth (default: 16-bit) or sample rate (default: 48 kHz)
+     - Manual: specify bit depth (16-bit or 24-bit) and sample rate (44.1/48/96 kHz)

-3. **Select Output Folder**
+3. **Select Output Location**
-   - Click "Browse" to choose where to save encoded files
+   - Choose output mode:
+     - Custom Folder: select a specific directory
+     - Same as Input: files are saved alongside originals
+     - Subfolder in Input: files are saved in a subfolder (configurable name)

 4. **Encode**
    - Click "Encode to WMA" to start
-   - Encoded files are saved with .wma extension
+   - Up to 4 files encode simultaneously
+   - Progress indicators show encoding status for each file
+   - Green checkmark appears when each file completes

 ## Troubleshooting